singaravela45/Youtube-liquid-glass-theme/README.md

     * Up to **300% Volume Boost**.
     * Custom **3-Band Equalizer** (Lows, Mids, Highs).
     * Built-in presets (Bass Boost, Clear Vocals).
-    * Live audio visualizer with a anime dancing GIF.
+    * Live audio visualizer with an anime dancing GIF.
     * *Quick Access:* Press `Alt + Q` while watching a video to instantly open the audio panel.
 * **🔁 Shorts Auto-Scroller:** A robust background script that intelligently detects when a YouTube Short finishes and automatically scrolls to the next one—completely hands-free.
-* **⬇️ Smart Download:** A smart third party download support added replacing the default download button .(if you want to use the normal download then just turn off the setting in extension ).
+* **⬇️ Smart Download:** A smart third-party download support added replacing the default download button (if you want to use the normal download then just turn off the setting in the extension).

 ---